htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Project Roll Characteristic:** Reason or Intuition
 - **Project Goal:** 45

 **Effect:** As a maneuver, you can drink this potion or pour it over an object of size 2 or smaller, causing the target's size to increase by 1.
-If you are the target, your current Stamina and Stability are doubled, you gain an edge on Might tests, and your weapon attacks gain `(SURGE)`.
+If you are the target, your current Stamina and Stability are doubled, you gain an edge on Might tests, and your weapon attacks gain `⚡`.
 You shrink back to your original size after 3 rounds, halving your current Stamina and Stability, and losing the potion's other benefits.
 Objects maintain their new size permanently.

 #### HEALING POTION